souxls/Collections/README.md

 * [rich](https://github.com/willmcgugan/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 * [flask-jwt-extended](https://github.com/vimalloc/flask-jwt-extended) - An open source Flask extension that provides JWT support (with batteries included)!
 * [httpbin](https://github.com/postmanlabs/httpbin) - HTTP Request & Response Service, written in Python + Flask.
+* [conda](https://github.com/conda/conda) - Conda is a cross-platform, language-agnostic binary package manager.
+It is the package manager used by Anaconda installations, but it may be used for other systems as well.
+Conda makes environments first-class citizens, making it easy to create independent environments even for C libraries.
+Conda is written entirely in Python, and is BSD licensed open source.

 ### Go
 * [go](https://github.com/golang/go) - The Go programming language